Click here for the e-brochure

 The above measures are subject to the continuous evaluation as to their effectiveness and will be modified as deemed necessary and instructed by the competent State Authorities.

-As per the joint Ministerial decision (ΦΕΚ:2602/28 Ιουνίου 2020/Δ1α/ΓΠ.οικ.40383) issued by the Hellenic Republic, from 1/7/2020 until 31/8/2020, all passengers travelling on international flights to Greece are required to fill in and electronically submit the compulsory Passenger Locator Form (PLF) at least 24 hours before departure.
+As per the joint Ministerial decision (ΦΕΚ:2602/28 Ιουνίου 2020/Δ1α/ΓΠ.οικ.40383) issued by the Hellenic Republic, until 30/9/2020 all passengers travelling on international flights to Greece are required to fill in and electronically submit the compulsory Passenger Locator Form (PLF) at least 24 hours before departure.
+Families may submit a joint e-PLF form.

 Urgent cases for travelling falling in shorter period than the predetermined time limit of PLF submission before the flight will be examined per case by the State Authorities & acceptance or rejection will be notified to applicants through an e-mail message.